 In reality, the contest over the future of the revolution was no contest.
-The religious ideologues, those closest to Ayatollah Ruhollah Khomeini's own way of thinking, defeated their rivals easily in the end.
+The religious ideologues, those John Limbert Riding the Tiger closest to Ayatollah Ruhollah Khomeini's own way of thinking, defeated their rivals easily in the end.
 First to go under were the religious intellectuals and the nationalists, who had been very useful during the revolution, particularly because they were talking to foreigners.
 But now they were completely outmaneuvered by radical clerics and their gangs of supporters.